DONATE SADAQA

 What is happening in Sudan?

-It is estimated that more than 150,000 people have been killed, but the actual number is likely much higher as fatalities are believed to be under-reported and the number of people who die from hunger, disease and lack of basic services rise daily.
+It is estimated that 150,000 people have been killed, but the actual number is likely much higher as fatalities are believed to be under-reported and the number of people who die from hunger, disease and lack of basic services rise daily.

 Communities are reporting horrific violence such as the mass rape of women, and civilians being enslaved or buried alive.